90% OF STUDENTS WERE SATISFIED WITH THEIR COURSE NATIONAL STUDENT SURVEY 2019

 Visual effects and motion graphics are an integral part of modern media, from Hollywood films to adverts, music promos and TV drama.
-This VFX course will develop your creative instincts in VFX and motion graphics.
+This VFX degree will develop your creative instincts in VFX and motion graphics.
 It is industry focused, with many opportunities to work with industry while you study.
 You’ll work on live projects and briefs, with many opportunities for practical experience through placements.
-USW VFX Students have worked on Sherlock, Doctor Who, Bastard Executioner, and Beowulf.
+USW VFX students have worked on Sherlock, Doctor Who, Bastard Executioner, and Beowulf.

 This visual effects course will develop technical expertise in Nuke, Adobe Creative Suite, Cinema 4D, Maya, and tracking software.
 What’s more, you’ll develop an understanding of working pipelines and the ability to work collaboratively.
 Our best students get multiple job offers and are headhunted by industry, going on to work on big-name projects including The Jungle Book, Harry Potter and the Deathly Hallows, Inception, Captain America, Iron Man 2 and The Chronicles of Narnia.
 See student and graduate work vfx.me.uk

 USW's Visual Effects and Motion Graphics degree is part of Film & TV School Wales, which provides students with the skills and opportunities needed to work in today’s exciting TV and Film industry.